siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Delete

-DELETE store query can be used to delete selected records from a given database table.
+The `DELETE` store query deletes selected records from a specified database table.

 **Syntax**